waterwheel31/SD_traffic_sign_classifier/README.md

 - Preprocessed with grayscaling and normalization ([0-255] -> [0.0-1.0])
 - Evaluated using cross entropy and used Tensorflow
+- Among 50 K samples, used 35 K samples for training, and 4.4 K samples for validation (other 12.6 K are not used)

 ## Results
 - With validate dataset, the accuracy reached 93%